 If you’ve never been to one and wonder how to even get started, don’t worry!
 This guide will get you going.

-Deciding when to set up a studio shoot
+Deciding when to set up a car in a studio shoot

 Clients come in all shapes and sizes.
 Sometimes, it might be the BMW Performance Center wanting to show an M3 driving around its track.
 Other times, a client might want to sell something around the automotive space, such as Shine Armor.
 As the name implies, the car we would shoot had to be impeccably clean.
 Since we’re shooting for a product label, the environment does not matter; the car would be cut out in Photoshop.